google/libnop/docs/getting-started.md

   // May return other errors particular to the reader implementation. nop::Status<void> Ensure(std::size_t size);

-  // Reads a byte from the input and returns it as an EncodingByte enum value.
+  // Reads a single byte from the input and returns it.
+This is a common
+  // operation because of the prefix-oriented format.
+Breaking this out into a
+  // separate overload improves code density on some platforms.
   //
   // Returns ErrorStatus::None on success.
   // Returns ErrorStatus::ReadLimitReached if there are no more bytes left in
   // the input.
-  // May return other errors particular to the reader implementation. nop::Status<void> Read(EncodingByte* prefix);
+  // May return other errors particular to the reader implementation. nop::Status<void> Read(std::uint8_t* byte);

   // Reads bytes into the buffer starting at |begin| until reaching |end|.
   //